ros-gbp/opencv3-release/doc/py_tutorials/py_feature2d/py_matcher/py_matcher.markdown

 FLANN stands for Fast Library for Approximate Nearest Neighbors.
 It contains a collection of algorithms optimized for fast nearest neighbor search in large datasets and for high dimensional features.
-It works more faster than BFMatcher for large datasets.
+It works faster than BFMatcher for large datasets.
 We will see the second example with FLANN based matcher.

 For FLANN based matcher, we need to pass two dictionaries which specifies the algorithm to be used,